-It should be noted that the aerodynamic balance can detect the asymmetric loading on the downstream WT.
-Nevertheless the analysis will be focused on the thrust measurement because that is the only loading that can be related to a notion of WT performance.
-In the case of static load measurements (no yaw variation of the upstream model), the sampling time was 2 min.
-In the case of dynamic configurations, acquisitions were designed in order to perform cycle-averaging of load for a minimum

-- 155 of 500 consecutive 0°-30° backward and forward yaw displacement cycles, separated by a pause of at least the same duration as the yaw motions.
+- In the case of static load measurements (no yaw variation of the upstream model), the sampling time was 2 min.
+In the 130 case of dynamic configurations, acquisitions were performed in order to perform cycle-averaging of load for a minimum of 500 consecutive 0°-30° backward and forward yaw displacement cycles, separated by a pause of at least the same duration as the yaw motions.
 A pre-processing of the acquired balance time series is needed to filter out signal fluctuations due to the natural frequency of the balance.
 A zero-phase digital low pass filtering strategy was applied to the balance signal in order to filter out the balance resonance without rejecting the first harmonics of the cyclic yawing frequency.
-The filtering tuning was driven by the duration metrics assessment (§ 5.1), in order to limit its effect on the ramp slope, despite the residual overshoot - 160 at the edges.
-An example of the load measurement data processing for a dynamic yaw variation is given for the HIT2 set-up in Fig.3.
+An example of the load - 135 measurement data processing for a dynamic yaw variation is given for the HIT2 set-up in Fig.3.
 Figure 3a shows the power spectral density of the yaw variation and of the low-pass filtered and non-filtered model drag fluctuations.
 After subtracting the offset voltages measured before starting the experiment, the six low-pass filtered voltage time series were converted into the six load components via a conversion matrix provided by the balance constructor.
-The 6 degree-of-freedom load tensor is retrieved, but the single load of interest for the present study is the WT model drag force F{x} . - 165 Due to the balance resolution and sensitivity, it was chosen to retrieve the drag force by the measurement of the moment along the transverse axis T_Y divided by the lever arm b ($F_x = T_Y/b$).
+The 6 degree-of-freedom load tensor is retrieved, but the single load of interest for the present study is the WT model drag force F_x .
+Due to the balance resolution and sensitivity, it was chosen to retrieve the drag force by the measurement of the moment along the transverse axis T_Y divided by - the lever arm b ($F_x = T_Y/b$).
 By analogy with a real wind turbine, drag force will be called "Thrust" T in the following.

-For dynamic conditions, the last part of the data processing consists in the proper phase-averaging on the rising and de-

-- scending yaw ramp.
-Indeed, thanks to the synchronisation of the encoder and the balance acquisitions, it was possible to isolate each ramp of yaw variation (henceforth positive yaw variation for 0° to 30°, and negative yaw variation for 30° to 0°) relying on the yaw measurement.
+For dynamic conditions, the last part of the data processing consists in the proper phase-averaging on the rising and descending yaw ramp.
+Indeed, thanks to the synchronisation of the encoder and the balance acquisitions, it was possible to isolate each ramp of yaw variation (henceforth positive yaw variation for 0° to 30° , and negative yaw variation for 30° to 0°) relying

+145 on the yaw measurement.
 In this way it was possible to properly and repeatably detect the start and the end of each ramp in order to make a representative phase average of all the ramps.
 Figure 3b shows, as example, the averaging results for a "cycle averaging" approach.
 The results highlight the post processing protocol efficacy of the averaging effect since the shape of the time evolution of $\frac{T}{T{start}}$ in the absence of a filtering strategy shows that the phase-average itself is not sufficient to filter out the balance resonance.
-The shape of the $\left(\frac{T}{T{start}}\right){filtered}$ shows the smoothing effect of the filtering strategy.
-Moreover, due to the general superposition of the two curves, it is assumed that the residual oscillations of the non-filtered cycle-averaged curve were related to the balance resonance and that filtering out its resonance frequency does not distort the main pattern.
-According to the balance specifications, the torque measurement uncertainty (95 % confidence level) is 1.75 % of the full-scale load (4 Nm).
-This is too close to the torque values measured for both porosity levels in the HIT1 configuration, and for the higher - 180 porosity level in ABL conditions.
-Consequently, these three configurations will not be considered in the further load analysis.
+The shape of the $\frac{T}{T{start}}$ filtered shows the smoothing effect of the filtering strategy.
+Moreover, due to

+150 the general superposition of the two curves, it can be assumed that the residual oscillations of the non-filtered cycle-averaged curve were related to the balance resonance and that filtering out its resonance frequency does not distort the main pattern.